-To create a more convenient and practical way of cultivating marijuana, there are a lot of ways researches and science have come up.
-Not only do these make the experience more comfortable, but they also help cut the long-time frame making it easier and faster to grow and harvest marijuana.
+To practice a more convenient and practical way of cultivating marijuana, there are a lot of ways research and science have come up.
+Not only do these make the experience more comfortable, but they also help cut the long-time frame, making it easier and faster to grow and harvest marijuana.
 Perhaps, each grower already encountered and heard about autoflower seeds and strains.
 Almost all seed catalogs from different seed distributors offer this kind of seed.
 But what exactly is an autoflower strain?
-Getting to know how to grow autoflower may change a grower’s marijuana game.
+Getting to know how to grow an autoflower may change a grower’s marijuana game.

 What is an autoflower strain?

-Autoflower is from the process of crossing cannabis ruderalis with the main strains; Indica and Sativa.
+Autoflower is from the process of crossing cannabis ruderalis with the main strains, Indica and Sativa.
 The Cannabis ruderalis is a marijuana plant subspecies that is identified for its autoflowering characteristics and short size.
-The crossing results in a variety of plant that doesn’t depend on photoperiods, but willingly blossoms and flowers on its time frame.
+The crossing results in a variety of plants that don’t depend on photoperiods but willingly blossoms and flowers on its time frame.

 Thus, the central idea of autoflower strains is the time frame of a growing plant.
 There is no need to set a definite time for life stages, as well as the timed light.
 On its own, the plant grows and flowers even with the unusual sunlight or light and spends the vegetative stage in two to four weeks.

 Cultivating a kind of marijuana strain that would allow the grower to have a yield at a shorter time sounds like a good idea.
-Aside from this, there is no need to constantly check on the amount of light the plant gets.
+Aside from this, there is no need to check the amount of light the plant gets constantly.
 The strain boasts of faster growth and can grow bigger buds even in lesser time compared to any traditional plant.
-Since they are also smaller, they are best when growing indoors with a little space for plants.
-On the downside, there are also drawbacks.
+Since they are also smaller, they are best when grown indoors with little space for plants.
+On the other hand, there are also drawbacks.
 Since the plant doesn’t grow tall and wide, the yield isn’t as large as the traditional ones.
 It is also difficult to train it for increased growth and yields.
-But since then, the improvements made from this strain and the hundreds of varieties sold, the autoflower strain is worth a try.
+But since the improvements made from this strain and the hundreds of varieties sold, the autoflower strain is worth a try.

 Steps and tips on how to grow autoflower strains